OutlawPlz/droppy/README.md

 ### Droppy.prototype.isInitialized( droppy )

-It's a **static method**.
 It returns true if the given Droppy instance is initialized, false otherwise.

 ```js